Farrer Hall (Monash University): History

-The Hall was named after William Farrer.
+Farrer Hall was named after William Farrer.
 Its founding warden was Mr M. G. A. Wilson.
-The original wing was known as 'Commons' and opened in May 1965, while 'Lords' was completed the following year.
-It was hoped that "by the end of this year (1965) Farrer Hall should reach its capacity of one hundred and eighty-seven students".
+The original building was known as the 'Men's Wing' and opened in May 1965.
+The 'Women's Wing"' was completed shortly after.
+University archives record that it was "hoped that by the end of this year (1965) Farrer Hall should reach its capacity of one hundred and eighty-seven students".